synesthesia/site2019/content/authors/synesthesia/_index.md

 During my career I have developed substantial technology management experience with both direct and outsourced teams, in complex commercial and not-for-profit businesses.

-I also have experience of board-level engagement with a social enterprise delivering housing to persons in need.
+I also have 9 years experience of board-level engagement with a social enterprise delivering housing to persons in need.
+Right now I'm looking to take my non-executive work in a different direction, looking for a governor role in the education system.

 I started my professional life working as a broadcast engineer in UK regional television, and that’s where I first found my ability to think about joined-up systems while learning the nuts and bolts of keeping a small TV station on the air.
 Another key skill that I first practiced then, but have honed throughout my career, is the ability to work with multi-skilled teams to devise and deliver solutions to enable business ends, often against time pressure.